ercanerdogan/Hahn.Applicaton/README.md

 ## for Back-End

-Net 5.0 Rest Api Application
+Net 5.0 Rest Api Application has been implemented using below technologies.

 - Swagger UI,
 - EF Core 5.0,